Heritage travel: How to plan a family ancestry trip

-With DNA testing from companies such as 23andMe and Ancestry.com helping consumers learn more about their genealogy, more people will be taking trips to explore their newly discovered heritage or meet relatives as coronavirus pandemic travel restrictions start to ease up.
+h DNA testing from companies such as 23andMe and Ancestry.com helping consumers learn more about their genealogy, more people are taking trips to explore their newly discovered heritage or meet relatives as coronavirus pandemic travel restrictions start to ease. .

 But international travel can be pricey, and with gas prices increasing and rental cars scarce, even a local heritage trip can be expensive.
 Here’s how to organize heritage travel and prepare for a trip financially.